thelapfox/cpp-engine/README.md

 ## License

-MyGame is released under the MIT License.
+cpp-engine is released under the MIT License.
 See LICENSE for more information.